shweshi/shweshi/README.md

 - Clean Architecture
 - Microservice Patterns
 - The Art of Unix Programming

-You can check of collection of books from [here](https://github.com/shweshi/books)
+You can check my collection of books from [here](https://github.com/shweshi/books)

 #### Elsewhere
 - Portfolio: https://shashi.dev